-Virtual Training for Youth Due to the COVID-19 pandemic lockdown, most of the training was stopped as restrictions were imposed by the government.
+Virtual Training for Youth

+Due to the COVID-19 pandemic lockdown, most of the training was stopped as restrictions were imposed by the government.
 During this time, SDTC conducted two different virtual training programmes for youth.
 The core idea behind the training was to empower unemployed youth, especially the sons/daughters of rural SHG women.

-Multi-Skill Training Center Due to the COVID-19 pandemic, most of the members lost their livelihood as there wasn't any other alternative option available.
-Our standalone skill training centres were running with inadequate participants which brought more expenses than normal time.
-Against this backdrop, we started a multi-skill training centre; here about 4 skill trainings on Beautician, Aari Embroidery, Tailoring and Computer applications were conducted together at one common centre effectively and efficiently to minimize expenses and increase revenue for the pillar's sustainability.
+Multi-Skill Training Center

+Due to the COVID-19 pandemic, most of the members lost their livelihood as there wasn't any other alternative option available.
+Our standalone skill training centers were running with inadequate participants which brought more expenses than normal time.
+Against this backdrop, we started a multi-skill training center, here about 3 to 4 skill training on Beautician programmes, Aari embroidery, Tailoring and Computer applications to name a few were conducted together at one common center effectively and efficiently to minimize expenses and increase revenue for the pillar's sustainability.

-Gratitude & Resilience for a new world #TrainToEmpower Hand in Hand | Annual Report 2020-21 #TrainToEmpower Agricultural Practices through Drone Sprayer Technology Special training on drone sprayers was imparted to the farmers of Molasur GP.
-During the training programme, farmers were taught how to operate the drone and they also learned about the benefits through the usage of this smart technology.
-The drones are capable of flying 50 to 100 m above the ground, and spray small quantities of the pesticide on targeted spots on the farmlands.
+Gratitude & Resilience for a new world #TrainToEmpower Hand in Hand | Annual Report 2020-21 #TrainToEmpower

+Agricultural Practices through Drone Sprayer Technology

+Special training on drone sprayers was imparted to the farmers of Molasur GP.
+During the training programme, farmers were taught how to operate the drone and they also learned about the benefits they can impart through the usage of this smart technology.
+The drones are capable of flying 50 to 100 m above the ground, spray small quantities of the pesticide on targeted spots on the farmlands.
 Through this technology, farmers can save both time and money.
+Through the usage of this method, the farmers will be able to save INR 600/day labor costs.